-&lt;sup>1 As acknowledged by the drafters of Section 20.0.050 of the proposed Chapter 20.40, Title 20, MCC, administrative enforcement of said new Chapter already comes within the purview of Title 19, MCC - Zoning.
+$^2$ As acknowledged by the drafters of Section 20.40.070 of the proposed Chapter 20.40, Title 20, MCC, administrative enforcement of said new Chapter already comes within the purview of Title 19, MCC - Zoning.

-&lt;sup>2 It should be noted that characterization of the proposed moratorium alternately as a "land use" bill rather than a "zoning" bill would still subject the measure to review by the three County Planning Commissions pursuant to Charter, County of Maui, Section 8-8.6, as is proper for the adoption of any land use ordinance.
+&lt;sup>3 It should be noted that characterization of the proposed moratorium alternately as a "land use" bill rather than a "zoning" bill would still subject the measure to review by the three County Planning Commissions pursuant to Charter, County of Maui, Section 8-8.6, as is proper for the adoption of any land use ordinance.

-&lt;sup>3 The asserted purpose of the draft bill is "...to conduct further analysis and establish proper regulations of inland sand to protect Maui's environment, and to preserve, and avoid the disturbance of Hawaiian historical, cultural, or archeological sites and unmarked human burial sites."
+&lt;sup>4 The asserted purpose of the draft bill is "...to conduct further analysis; establish regulations for mining inland sand to protect Maui's environment, and prevent the disturbance of Hawaiian historical, cultural, or archeological sites, and unmarked human burial sites."